NEW MUSEUM PROJECT:

 While Fort Calgary will provide the “platform” for the New Museum Project, our RCMP and Indigenous Advisors will have the autonomy to determine what stories will be shared, in their voice.
 By creating this content in a collaborative process, we are able to tell a more complete story of this site as a cultural and historic gathering place.

-Click here to learn more about our project team, funders and how you can get involved.
+To learn more about our project team, funders and how you can get involved, subscribe to our New Museum Project Bulletin for the most up-to-date information.